rohanbhangui/visual-ad-builder-test/README.md

 - Ad size selector with independent styles and position
 - Preview mode toggle (renders html with css into iframe)
 - `delete/backspace` key to delete a selected layer (with confirmation)
+- arrow keys move elements (hold `shift` to move by 10px at a time)

 ### Layers Panel
 - Add new elements